needle-tools/needle-engine-support/documentation/features-overview.md

 Lightmaps [baked in Unity](https://docs.unity3d.com/Manual/progressive-lightmapper.html) to easily bake static light for your 3d content.
 Lightbaking for the web was never as easy.
 Just mark objects that you want to lightmap as static in Unity, add one or many lights to your scene (or use emissive materials) and click bake.
 Needle Engine will export your lightmaps per scene and automatically load and display them just as you see it in the Editor!

 > **Note**: There is no technical limitation on which lightmapper to use, as long as they end up in Unity's lightmapping data structures.
-Third party lightmappers such as [Bakery ⇡](https://assetstore.unity.com/packages/tools/level-design/bakery-gpu-lightmapper-122218) thus are also supported.
+Third party lightmappers such as [Bakery](https://assetstore.unity.com/packages/tools/level-design/bakery-gpu-lightmapper-122218) thus are also supported.

 > Read more about [Exporting Lightmaps](https://fwd.needle.tools/needle-engine/docs/lightmaps)